 Our faculty has developed several unique approaches specific to the institution in the design of the programs, and these are modeled by other institutions.
 For example, a directive has been prepared to ensure that vocational practice courses are systematically carried out according to a specific plan, and in such a way that they form a unity of practice.
 (See Evidence 12) Cumhuriyet University Faculty of Theology has modeled and implemented our Common Religion Education Directive.
 (See Evidence 13) Another example developed as needed and specific to the faculty is the preparation of the learning and teaching and exam directive in preparatory classes.
 In order to have a better-quality Arabic education in the preparatory class, a different education and measurement evaluation system than other classes had to be applied.
-In this respect, our faculty has prepared guidelines to ensure the unity of practice and to provide a systematic education in preparatory classes in the controls and follow-ups, it was decided to switch to the exchange rate system and the principles of implementation were prepared to ensure unity in the implementation of this system.
+In this respect, our faculty has prepared guidelines to ensure the unity of practice and to provide a systematic education service.
+(See Evidence 14) In addition, as a result of the recommendations for improving education in preparatory classes in the controls and follow-ups, it was decided to switch to the exchange rate system and the principles of implementation were prepared to ensure unity in the implementation of this system.
 (See Evidence 15)